tommyhe1996/mmart110-script-storyboard/README.md

 You mutually give feedback based upon the presumption that you wrote what you say you wrote, and give you ideas for revision based on that.
 My expectation is that you will honor this policy.

-Course Structure
+##Course Structure
 The course consists of 4 learning units, each with their own learning objective and a number of modules within them.

-Lecture/Discussions/Activities: We'll spend approximately 2.5 hours together each week at the time and place listed above.
+##Lecture/Discussions/Activities: We'll spend approximately 2.5 hours together each week at the time and place listed above.
 This time is in person is requires for the course.
 Homework: Expect 2-3 hours on "homework" -- that's usually a writing exercise and sometimes analysis or critique of your own or others' work.
 In-Person Class/Online Components
 We meet in person each week.
 Check Canvas after every class to review material and to complete homework assignments.

 Please see the video on 1.2 How this course works for a more extensive overview of how to navigate our course.

-Questions I answer there
+##Questions I answer there
 What's the nature of this course?
 What do we do in-person?
 What's on Canvas?
 What's required? (assignments)
 What's recommended (modules, inbox)
-SCHEDULE
+##SCHEDULE
-Class begins 1/18/2025
+Class begins 08/18/2025
 This course is arranged in MODULES.

 Modules = buckets of learning resources, homework and other interactions organized around a specific goal